 Residences at The Lakes at Thousand Oaks

-Over the past 25 years, we have been a proud part of the community with the properties we own and operate in the area including The Promenade at Westlake, Village at Moorpark and The Lakes at Thousand Oaks.
+Over the past 26 years, we have been a proud part of the community with the properties we own and operate in the area including The Promenade at Westlake, Village at Moorpark and The Lakes at Thousand Oaks.
 We have taken great pleasure in bringing our neighbors together through beloved annual traditions like the Holiday Ice Rink here at The Lakes, our highly-anticipated Tree Lighting Ceremony at The Promenade, and many other programs and events.
+We are strongly committed to Thousand Oaks and look forward to the future!

 We’d Love to Hear from You

-If you live, work, or simply enjoy visiting Thousand Oaks, we would love to hear from you directly and encourage you to reach out to us at firstname.lastname@example.org.
-We look forward to engaging extensively with the Thousand Oaks community and our local leaders – listening carefully to all thoughts and ideas.
+Our entitlement process is complete, but our engagement with the community never ends and we would love to hear from you.
+If you live, work, or simply enjoy visiting Thousand Oaks, we encourage you to reach out to us at email@example.com.
+We look forward to continuing to engage with the Thousand Oaks community and our local leaders – listening carefully to all thoughts and ideas.

 What inspired Caruso to build residences now?